Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 for training, the agent will be better suited to adapt (with higher performance) to future unseen variations of the enviornment

+_Variations of the 3D Ball environment._

 Ball scale of 0.5          |  Ball scale of 4
 :-------------------------:|:-------------------------:
 ![](images/3dball_small.png)  |  ![](images/3dball_big.png)

-_Variations of the 3D Ball environment._

-To vary environments, we first decide what parameters to vary in an environment.
-We call these parameters `Reset Parameters`.
+## Generalization Using Reset Parameters

+To enable variations in the environments, we implemented `Reset Parameters`.
+We also specify a range of default values for each `Reset Parameter` and sample these parameters during training.
 In the 3D ball environment example displayed in the figure above, the reset parameters are `gravity`, `ball_mass` and `ball_scale`.

 ## How-to